-In the last few months I have worked with over a dozen companies rolling out their annual increase cycle in PayScale’s Crew.
-When it’s time for their managers to communicate pay changes with employees, I am always faced with questions around how should we communicate this change in an employee comp statement.
+In the last few months I have worked with over a dozen companies rolling out their annual increase cycle in PayScale Team.
+When it’s time for their managers to communicate pay changes with employees, I am always faced with questions around how should we communicate this change in an employee’s total compensation statement.
 What should companies share with employees and how?

-Last month when PayScale published the 2017 Compensation Best Practices Report (CBPR), research showed that 40 percent of all organizations provide total compensation statements.
-The research also uncovered that top-performing companies are more likely to share total comp statements (53 percent), as are enterprise organizations (51 percent).
+PayScale’s 2018 Compensation Best Practices Report (CBPR), shows that 36 percent of all organizations provide total compensation statements.
+The research also uncovered that top-performing companies are more likely to share total comp statements (40 percent), as are enterprise organizations (42 percent).

 What Is a Total Compensation Statement?

 The total comp statement (also known as total reward or employee comp report), is a valuable tool companies can use to foster transparency, communication and better the employee’s understanding of their compensation.
 Most comp statements will at minimum provide information on the employee’s cash compensation and a monetary value for non-cash benefits.
 The higher your organization is on The Pay Transparency Spectrum, the more you may want to include on the statement.

 When HR teams ask me what they should share, I recommend sharing what is of most value to your employees.
 Think about your culture and what your organization invests in employees.
 Would employees or candidates benefit from knowing what you know about all the non-cash benefits offered by your company?

 Timing is also very important when it comes to sharing total comp statements with employees.
 Ideally, share compensation reports when it is relevant to the employee: Upon hire, after an increase in pay, or after a promotion.
 But beware, total comp statements are typically not well-received when they come with bad news or even mixed signals.
 I have also never heard positive feedback when non-cash benefits have been given as a justification for not receiving a cash increase.